Should I Take My Case to Mediation?

 Sometimes counsels can negotiate together, so there neither needs to be mediation nor a trial.
 Vangelisti notes this occurs quite regularly in Oregon.
 “Especially on cases that are more common—motor vehicle collision cases, employment cases,” he says.
 “Then you have lawyers who work with one another frequently.
 They can talk through the value of the case—that’s the default position.”

 If you’re currently preparing for litigation or fear going to trial, it may be in your interest to reach out to an experienced, reputable mediator for legal advice.
-He or she can help you decide whether the process is right for your case.
-If it isn’t, try a civil litigator.
+They can help you decide whether mediation works for your case.
+If it won’t, try a civil litigator.